kevinwlu/iot/lesson5/README.md

 crossbar stop

-# Install and run Mosquitto to publish on one terminal and subscribe on another
+# Lab B: Install and run Mosquitto and Paho to publish on one terminal and subscribe on another

 sudo apt-get install mosquitto mosquitto-clients